Skip to main content

 Career plan

-Through a career development plan, the PI intends to (1) develop expertise in randomized controlled trials with growth modeling, (2) develop expertise in single-case design and analysis, (3) establish an independent publication record, (4) develop IES grant proposals, and (5) build relationships with colleagues with shared research interests.
-To accomplish these goals, the PI will engage in monthly meetings with mentors, conferences, courses in longitudinal data analysis, intensive summer institutes for cluster-randomized trials and single-case design, and grant-writing workshops.
+Through a career development plan, the PI (1) developed expertise in randomized controlled trials with growth modeling, (2) developed expertise in single-case design and analysis, (3) established an independent publication record, (4) developed a successful IES grant proposal, and (5) built relationships with colleagues with shared research interests.
+Specifically, the PI engaged in monthly meetings with mentors, conferences, courses in longitudinal data analysis, intensive summer institutes for cluster-randomized trials and single-case design, and grant-writing workshops.

 People and institutions involved